LEGISLATIVE UPDATES

 Purpose:

-Strengthens oversight and consumer protections related to home services referral agencies.
+Strengthens consumer protections related to residential utility services.

 Why It Matters: